 Festival Groups

-Take a look at who performed at the Falmouth International Sea Shanty Festival in 2024!
+Take a look at who will be performing at the Falmouth International Sea Shanty Festival in 2025!

 With performances from 80+ groups across various venues, Falmouth is filled with songs of the sea at the three-day festival.
 There are groups from the UK as well as groups travelling from overseas to be part of the festival.